atomvm/AtomVM/doc/src/build-instructions.md

 The `boot.avm` partition is intended for core Erlang/Elixir libraries that are built as part of the AtomVM build.
 The release image of AtomVM (see below) includes both the AtomVM virtual machine and the `boot.avm` partition, which includes the BEAM files from the `estdlib` and `eavmlib` libraries.

 In contrast, the `main.avm` partition is intended for user applications.
-Currently, the `main.avm` partition starts at address `0x210000` for thin images or `0x250000` for images with Elixir modules, and it is to that location to which application developers should flash their application AVM files.
+Currently, the `main.avm` partition starts at address `0x250000`, and it is to that location to which application developers should flash their application AVM files.

 The AtomVM search path for BEAM modules starts in the `main.avm` partition and falls back to `boot.avm`.
 Users should not have a need to override any functionality in the `boot.avm` partition, but if necessary, a BEAM module of the same name in the `main.avm` partition will be loaded instead of the version in the `boot.avm` partition.